Catechesis of the Good Shepherd (CGS)

-Each Sunday, a different presentation is offered in the atrium, for example: the Presentation of the Geography and Land of Israel, where the children locate the very place where Jesus was born, or the Presentation of Liturgical Calendar and Colors, which shows the way our church year is structured.
+Each Sunday, a different presentation is offered in the atrium, for example: the Presentation of the Geography and Land of Israel, where the children find the very place where Jesus was born, or the Presentation of Liturgical Calendar and Colors, which shows the way our church year is structured.

 The first three Sundays of each month, we will meet in the atrium at 9:45 a.m.
 During the Peace, we bring your children back to the sanctuary for Communion.

 The fourth Sunday of each month, the children will be in church; we encourage them to sit in the front pews so that they can see in the church for themselves what they have learned and experienced in the atrium.

-All children are welcome to visit our atrium, and anyone can drop in any time they are visiting.
+All children are welcome to visit our atrium, and anyone can drop in any time.

 The atrium is one of the most important elements that helps the relationship between God and the child to flourish.
 After a theme has been presented, the child is free to choose an activity that will make possible the inner dialogue with the "Interior Teacher."

 The atrium can be compared to a retreat house facilitating recollection and silence.
 It is a place for religious life, …Read More »